JetBrains/skija/README.md

 ## Motivation: Why Skija?

-Because Java doesn’t have a powerful and moder 2D graphics — still!
+Because Java doesn’t have a powerful and modern 2D graphics — still!

 There are many occasions when you might need graphics: